soraro/kurt/README.md

 # kurt
 ```
-kurt: KUbernetes Reboot Tracker
+kurt: KUbernetes Restart Tracker

-A reboot tracker that gives context to what is rebooting in your cluster
+A restart tracker that gives context to what is restarting in your cluster

 Usage:
   kurt [flags]